DOMjudge/domjudge-packaging/docker-gitlabci/README.md

-# Docker Container for TravisCI Builds
+# Docker Container for Gitlab CI Builds

-This directory contains the necessary files to create Docker images used for building and testing domjudge on TravisCI.
+This directory contains the necessary files to create Docker images used for building and testing domjudge on Gitlab CI.
 This is basically our way to get a newer environment when running there rather than the ubuntu 14.04 environment they provide.